-Identifying and preserving historical structures and cultural areas within the Town of Caledonia are important considerations in developing a comprehensive plan for the Town.
+Identifying and preserving historical structures and cultural areas within the Town of Lodi are important considerations in developing a comprehensive plan for the Town.
 These features help to define the Town's historic character and cultural heritage.
 The National Register of Historic Places recognizes properties of local, state, and national significance.
 The Wisconsin State Register of Historic Places also recognizes significant historic sites and most properties on the National Register are also included on the State Register.
 However, the State register allows for state-level preservation efforts outside of the National Register.
 Properties are listed in the National and State Register because of their associations with significant persons or events, because they contain important information about our history or prehistory, or because of their architectural or engineering significance.
 The National and State Registers also list important groupings of properties as historic districts.
 Details about the National and State Register of Historic Places program are provided in section 5.3.6 of this element.
 A total of 36 sites in Columbia County have been placed on the National and State Registers of Historic Places.
-One of the listed sites, Durward's Glen, is located in the Town of Caledonia.
-Additional eligible sites may also exist within the Town.
-Table 5-6 lists the properties listed on the National and State Registers of Historic Places in Columbia County by the community in which they are located.
-Map 5-12 in Appendix I includes the locations of properties listed on the National and State Registers of Historic Places in Town of Caledonia.
+None of the listed sites are located in the Town of Lodi, however eligible sites likely exist within the Town.
+In addition, two of the sites are located in the City of Lodi and are illustrated on Map 5-12 in Appendix I. Table 5-6 lists the properties listed on the National and State Registers of Historic Places in Columbia County by the community in which they are located.
 The impacts on sites eligible for listing in the National and State Registers of Historic Places should be considered when evaluating development proposals in the Town.